 - For those with very consistent (and high) spending patterns on dining, petrol, Grab, and groceries – Citi Cash Back Card

-- For those who need a cashback card that rewards in more categories, and find themselves having consistent spends – BOC Family Card
+- For those who need a cashback card that rewards in more categories, and have consistent spending – BOC Family Card

-- If you desire a well-rounded card that also gives good petrol discounts, good online banking platform and numerous cashback categories, but might have varying spending patterns – The OCBC 365 is a good choice
+- If you desire a well-rounded card due to varying spending patterns – The OCBC 365 is a good choice

-Over the years, many worthy competitors have come in to offer much higher rates of cashback, but these come with higher minimum spends and cashback caps by categories.
+Over the years, many worthy competitors have come in to offer much higher rates of cashback.
+However, these have come with higher minimum spends and cashback caps by categories.

 The OCBC 365 Card has updated its cashback programme to include a number of useful categories and allow us to earn on overseas spending.
-We like that it has kept earning cashback uncomplicated, positioning the OCBC 365 Card as an all-rounded card that saves you trouble trying to track your spends by categories.
+We like that it has kept earning cashback uncomplicated, positioning the OCBC 365 Card as an all-rounded card that saves you the trouble of tracking your spends by categories.